 |(Total Purchased kWh +/- Renewable kWh + Scope 1 renewable RECs not retained) x (Supplier-specific OR Residual emissions factor)

-*This was an important update for the 2019 version of emission factors: Residual emission factors are now available by eGrid regions.
+*This was an important update beginning in the 2019 version of emission factors: Residual emission factors are available by eGrid regions.
 They were previously only available by the more aggregated NERC regions.